The Irish trailblazer making waves with Australia

 Last updated on .From the section Cricket

 Three years ago, Kim Garth made the decision to travel across the world to fulfil her dream.
-Now, she's set to line out for Australia at the World Cup.
+Now, she's set to line up for the all-conquering Australia at the World Cup.

 That alone would be astonishing, but when you throw in her exploits with Ireland, moving during the Covid pandemic and her history-making status - it really is extraordinary.